-The skills acquired will be applicable to industrial applications as well as to scientific data exploration.
-The MSc project in some cases can be carried out in collaboration with an outside industrial or academic organisation.
+The skills you learn through the Data Science masters will be applicable to industrial applications, as well as to scientific data exploration.
+In some cases, the MSc project can also be carried out in collaboration with an outside industrial or academic organisation

-This full-time programme course starts in mid September and lasts one year.
-The programme can also be taken part-time over 2 years or as a 9 month Postgraduate Diploma.
+This full-time masters in Data Science course starts in mid September and lasts one year.
+The course can also be taken part-time over two years, or as a nine month Postgraduate Diploma.

 The MSc is accredited by the British Computer Society.

 Full-time students take 4 courses each semester and must normally take all core courses.

 - Research Methods and Project Planning